Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Experiment

 \subsection{Interchange Interventions with (In-)Correct Inputs}

 IIA is highly constrained by task performance, and thus we expect it to be much lower for inputs that the model gets wrong.
 To verify this, we constructed an evaluation set containing 1K examples that the model gets wrong and evaluated our `Left and Right Boundary' hypothesis on this subset. \Tabref{tab:all-other-results} reports these results in terms of max IIA and the correlation of the IIA values with those obtained in our main experiments.
 As expected, IIA drops significantly.
 However, two things stand out: IIA is far above task performance (which is 0.0 by design now), and the correlation with the original IIA map remains high.
-These findings suggest that the model is using the same internal mechanisms to process these cases, and so it is likely that is is narrowly missing the correct output predictions.
+These findings suggest that the model is using the same internal mechanisms to process these cases, and so it seems possible the model is narrowly missing the correct output predictions.

-We also expect IIA to be higher if we focus only on cases that the model gets correct. \Tabref{tab:all-other-results} confirms this expectationm using `Left and Right Boundary' as representative.
+We also expect IIA to be higher if we focus only on cases that the model gets correct. \Tabref{tab:all-other-results} confirms this expectation using `Left and Right Boundary' as representative.
 IIA$_{\text{max}}$ is improved from 0.86 to 0.88, and the correlation with the main results is essentially perfect.
+Full heatmaps for these analyses are given in \Appref{app:detail-results}.